Financial Architecture: Modeling for Scrutiny and Scale

 Valuation Defense Strategy

-Valuation comes from negotiation, but it's based on real methods.
-In 2025, two main approaches work for Series A/B:
+Valuation comes from negotiation, but it is based on real methods.
+In 2025, two main approaches work for Series A/B. Understanding both gives you the language and framework to have informed conversations with investors rather than simply accepting whatever they offer.

 Method 1: The Scorecard Method